p-caballero/AbstractBuilder/README.md

 # AbstractBuilder

-NuGet that contains a builder pattern for testing in C#
+A NuGet package that contains a builder pattern for testing in C#.

 ## How to add it

-Just install the NuGet **AbstractBuilder**.
-It doesn't have any kind of external dependencies.
+To use this package, simply install the NuGet **AbstractBuilder**.
+It has no external dependencies.

     dotnet add package AbstractBuilder

-Or just go to NuGet web page: https://www.nuget.org/packages/AbstractBuilder/
+Alternatively, you can visit the NuGet webpage for **AbstractBuilder**: https://www.nuget.org/packages/AbstractBuilder/.

 ## How does it works

-We create a default builder and we request modifications to that builder, for every request we have a **new builder** (with all the previous modifications and the new ones).
-Finally when we call to Build method we create the object.
+We start with a default builder and modify it as needed.
+Each modification creates a **new builder** that inherits the previous changes.
+When we call the `Build` method, we create the object.

 ```csharp